geekifier/confsync/README.md

 - The program runs as a non-root user in Docker containers
 - Files are downloaded to temporary locations first, then atomically moved
 - HTTP timeouts and retry limits prevent hanging connections
-- If URLs you supply contain credentials/sensitive info, they may be logged
+- If URLs you supply contain credentials/sensitive info, they may be logged, or exposed via metrics endpoints

 ## Error Handling